JeffVandrewJr/btcqbo/README.md

 These instructions assume your business' public facing page is a wordpress site.

 1. From within BTCPay, click "Apps", then create a new POS app.
-Scroll to the sample code at the bottom, and note the URL given on the <form method="POST" action section.
+Scroll to the sample code at the bottom, and note the URL given on the `<form method="POST" action section`.

 2. Create a new page on your wordpress site.
 Title it "Make a Bitcoin Payment".
 Set the URL so to something short, like example.com/pay.